 Dogs may become disheveled, unkempt, or scruffy in appearance when they aren’t groomed regularly, too.
 Although this aesthetic problem mostly affects you as the owner, it’s still a good reason to pay attention to your dog’s hygiene needs and make sure you have him groomed as often as necessary.

 Regular grooming gives your dog a chance to get a bath, have their hair trimmed, get their nails cut, and take care of any issues such as tear stains that may affect their smell or appearance.
 Groomers may also express the dog’s anal glands, which can help with their smell and keep their bowel habits healthier in the long run, too.
 For both hygiene and aesthetic reasons, dog grooming is an essential part of being a dog owner.

 No More Matts

 Mats can also contribute to skin problems in the long-term.
-If your dog has a mat in his fur for a long time, it will collect bacteria and may cause a fungus to grow underneath it as well.
+If your dog has a mat in their fur for a long time, it will collect bacteria and may cause a fungus to grow underneath it as well.
 This, in turn, causes the skin under the mat to become infected and may lead to more serious issues.
 Mats also often lead to hot spots in dogs.

 By having your dog groomed often, you significantly reduce the risk of matting fur.
 Groomers can also carefully cut out mats without causing pain for your dog and can recommend future grooming treatments to help with the problem, too.